m-emre-yalcin/m-emre-yalcin.github.io/content/portfolio.md

 - February 2020 - February 2021 _12 months_
 - Turkey - Istanbul/Beşiktaş

-This was start-up company in Istanbul.
+This was a start-up company in Istanbul.
 Here, I maintained the existing SaaS that the company has and developed new front-end applications (usually websites).
 After a short period of time, I was promoted to full-stack dev.
 After promotion, I was heavily working on the MVP apps with the designer, and fulfilling the customers' needs with the product manager.

 <details>
 <summary>